-32 counties, is underlain by coal-bearing rocks.
-These contain approximately 10 percent of the United States original coal resources at depths to 6,000 feet, (Averitt, 1967).
+About 28% of Colorado, roughly 29,600 square miles in 32 counties, is underlain by coal-bearing rocks.
+These contain approximately 10 percent of the United States original coal resources at depths to 6,000 feet.

-The coal regions, alphabetically, as shown on the map, (Colorado Geological Survey Bulletin 34-A, 1972), are:
+The coal regions, alphabetically as shown on the map (Holt; 1972; modified from Landis, 1959), are:

-I Canon City V Raton Basin
+1 Canon City V Raton Basin

 II Denver Basin VI San Juan

 III Green River VII South Park

 IV North Park VIII Uinta

-In the major regions the many small coal fields named in

-early days of development have been grouped into 20 principal coal fields as in Colorado Geological Survey Bulletin 34-A, and are discussed under the regional headings.
+In the major regions the many small coal fields named in early days of development have been grouped into 20 principal coal fields, as in Colorado Geological Survey Bulletin 34-A, and are discussed under the regional headings.